zephyrproject-rtos/zephyr/doc/reference/drivers/index.rst

 assertions.

-When it is appropriate to return error conditions for the caller to check, 0 should be returned on success and a POSIX errno.h code returned on failure.
+When it is appropriate to return error conditions for the caller to check, 0 should be returned on success and a POSIX :file:`errno.h` code returned on failure.
 See https://github.com/zephyrproject-rtos/zephyr/wiki/Naming-Conventions#return-codes for details about this.